web counter

 How does the client-server model underpin the way the internet works?

-The client-server model is key to the internet.
-Devices ask for information from servers.
-Servers then send the information back.
+The client-server model is fundamental to the internet.
+Devices (clients) request information from servers, which then send the requested data back.

 What is the purpose of internet exchange points (IXPs) in the global internet infrastructure?